-ZOO CURATOR OF REPTILES
+ZOO CURATOR OF BIRDS

-Summary of Duties: Is responsible for the health and welfare of the reptile and amphibian collection at the Los Angeles Zoo; determines exhibition requirements including food, shelter, special environmental requirements, and care; advises on all transactions concerning the sale or purchase of reptiles and amphibians; determines breeding requirements; and does related work.
+Summary of Duties: Is responsible for the health and welfare of the entire collection of birds at the Los Angeles Zoo; determines exhibition requirements including food, shelter, special environmental requirements, and care; advises on all transactions concerning the sale or purchase of birds; determines breeding requirements; and does related work.

-Distinguishing Features: A Zoo Curator of Reptiles serves in a line capacity at the Los Angeles Zoo and is responsible for all aspects of the care and exhibition of the reptile and amphibian collection.
-A Zoo Curator of Reptiles reports to the Animal Collection Curator and supervises the animal keeping personnel.
+Distinguishing Features: A Zoo Curator of Birds serves in a line capacity at the Los Angeles Zoo and is responsible for all aspects of the care and exhibition of the exotic bird collection.
+A Zoo Curator of Birds reports to the Animal Collection Curator and supervises the animal keeping personnel.
 Faulty judgment could result in the loss of or injury to the exhibit specimens.
 Work is evaluated by the Animal Collection Curator in terms of the condition of the exhibits, the health and welfare of exhibited specimens, and the promotion of increased public support.

-Examples of Duties: Determines food and environmental requirements for the reptile collection; develops diets and feeding schedules; selects suitable enclosures for the collection, incorporating special environmental requirements; inspects zoo buildings, equipment, cages, enclosures, and grounds, and effects or recommends changes as necessary; and directs changes in diet or surroundings as necessary.
+Examples of Duties: Determines food and environmental requirements for the bird collection; develops diets and feeding schedules; selects suitable enclosures for the collection, incorporating special environmental requirements; inspects zoo buildings, equipment, cages, enclosures, and grounds, and effects or recommends changes as necessary; and directs changes in diet or surroundings as necessary.